 Have you ever walked into an Apple store and brought a computer from someone who didn’t know a thing about them?
-Or rode out of a dealership with a car that the salesman knew nothing technical about?
+Or rode out of a dealership with a car that the sales associate knew nothing technical about?

 If you don’t know what type of suit you’re buying, you could be buying a dud.
 So, this week I’m starting a new series called Suit Terminology, designed to cover the essential knowledge you need to pick up a suit that ticks the boxes in quality, fit and style.

-The first things on our list in suit terminology is cuts and drops, what types of suit fits are available and what a drop is, when referring to a suit and how that impacts you.
+The first things on our list in suit terminology is cut and drops, what types of suit fits are available and what a drop is when referring to a suit and how that affects you.

 WHAT ARE THE DIFFERENT SUIT FITS?

 When you’re buying a suit, you have options of to what fit to buy.
 The description of these below fits are universally used and are considered basic suit terminology.
 If you go into a store and the sales assistant seems like they don’t know the difference between these fit options – leave that store.

 The classic fit suit is straight on the body, but not baggy.
 It’s a comfortable fit with plenty of room to move around.
 This suit is deemed more conservative in style, this type of suit is very popular in American culture and with American suiting brands.
 Some brands may refer to the classic fit suit as an American fit.